Adolphus Wabara: Senator

-Senate President
+Senate president

-After his re-election in the 2003 general elections, Wabara was elected on 3 June 2003 as the President of the Nigerian Senate.
-He had put himself forward for the position during his first tenure but didn't get elected, but he did, a few years later.
+After his re-election in the 2003 general elections, Wabara was elected on 3 June 2003 as the president of the Nigerian Senate.
+He had put himself forward for the position during his first tenure but did not get elected, but he did, a few years later.

 As a leader of the Nigerian Senate, Wabara was committed to service to the people of Nigeria by ensuring the cooperation of the legislative and executive arms of government.
 He also committed to non-interference with the independence of the media and judiciary.

 At a Commonwealth meeting in December 2003, Adolphus Wabara said that "Responsive and responsible government should be the keyword ... as it is the only instrument for promoting democratic values, wealth creation, and people’s empowerment."

 Within his first 100 days as the Senate President of Nigeria, the Senate worked with the Ministry of Finance, led by Dr. Ngozi Okonjo Iweala to mitigate Nigeria's foreign debt.
 This resulted in thirty-billion-dollar debt relief.

 In August 2003, the Wabara-led Nigerian Senate passed the Universal Basic Education Bill to ensure that every child in Nigeria had the right to basic education.
 Other bills proposed by his administration were the Media Practice Bill, the Acts Authentication Amendment Bill, the Petroleum Inspectorate Commission Bill, and many others.

 Another notable achievement of Wabara's tenure was a proposition of amendment to the 1999 constitution.
 He believed that as a multi-ethnic entity, Nigeria required a constitution that would cater to her diversity without favoritism or discrimination.
 Wabara set up a committee to review the 1999 Constitution which was inaugurated in September 2003.

 Most significantly, Wabara was instrumental in the repeal of the Third Term Bill brought forward by the Obasanjo administration.
 This bill, if signed into law would allow for Nigerian Presidents to serve three terms.
 His infamous speech, "My People," hinged on his stand against the bill.